dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/01-ai-fundamentals.md

 - **Bias**: AI models can inherit biases from their training data.
 We must audit outputs for gender, racial, and cultural bias.
 - **Privacy**: Never input sensitive student data or proprietary company information into public AI models.
-- **Accessibility**: Ensure AI-generated content (images, video, text) meets WCAG 2.1 standards.
+- **Accessibility**: Ensure AI-generated content (images, video, text) meets Web Content Accessibility Guidelines (WCAG) 2.1 standards.
 AI can help generate alt-text, but a human must verify it for accuracy and context.
 - **Academic Integrity**: We must design assessments that focus on higher-order thinking (Bloom’s Taxonomy) which AI cannot easily replicate without human synthesis.

 ### The Black Box of Assessment